Senate Presidency: Group Urges Desperate Northern Aspirants to Emulate Musa on Zoning

 “He had said he would be willing to do it if it’s going to be in the best interest of Nigerians and if it’s going to be in the best interest of the zone he was going to represent as a presiding officer.

-“He had also said that there was no commitment or sacrifice too much to make to keep the unity Nigeria,” the statement added.
+“He had also said that there was no commitment or sacrifice too much to make to keep the unity Nigeria deserved,” the statement added.